YVRDev/policies/citizen_code_of_conduct.md

 ## 7. Reporting Guidelines

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-DM one of the admins @kalv, @brooke, @gabe or @owenmead in our Slack Community.
+DM one of the admins @brooke, @gabe or @owenmead in our Slack Community.

 [Reporting Guidelines](https://github.com/YVRDev/policies/blob/master/reporting_guidelines.md)